gerardcl/LMStoREST/README.md

 - clone the git repository

-- before using the middleware it is required to install nodejs, npm and mongodb (e.g.: apt-get install npm mongodb)
+- before using the middleware it is required to install LiveMediaStreamer framwork, nodejs and npm (e.g.: apt-get install npm)

 - enter to the LMStoREST directory